DessimozLab/OMArk/README.md

 The file with the .omq extension recapitulates the HOGs identifier used in the completeness analysis, and the category to which they were attributed.

-The file with the .ump extensions recapitulates the identifier for all proteins that were not mapped in OMAmer.
+The file with the .ump extensions recapitulates the identifier for all proteins by category in which they werre placed.

 ## Example